Sepehr-Aghdasi/ngx-safe-routes/README.md

 # ngx-safe-routes

 Compile-time-safe route paths for Angular.
-Define your routes once as a plain nested object; every segment, absolute path, and i18n route-mapping entry is checked by the TypeScript compiler afterward — so a typo'd or renamed route fails `tsc`, not a click in the browser.
+Define your routes once as a plain nested object; every segment and absolute path is checked by the TypeScript compiler afterward — so a typo'd or renamed route fails `tsc`, not a click in the browser.

 Angular's `Routes` array and `router.navigate()` both take plain strings, so there's nothing stopping `path: 'bank-lsit'` or a stale